-3. Height of detached ADU shall be:
+Height of detached ADU shall be:

-- a.
-16 feet for a detached accessory dwelling unit on a lot with an existing or proposed single family or multifamily dwelling unit. - b.
+a.
+16 feet for a detached accessory dwelling unit on a lot with an existing or proposed single family or multifamily dwelling unit.

+- b.
 A height of 18 feet for a detached accessory dwelling unit on a lot with an existing or proposed single family or multifamily dwelling unit that is within one-half of one mile walking distance of a major transit stop or a high-quality transit corridor.
 An additional two feet in height, for a maximum height of 20 feet, will be allowed to accommodate a roof pitch on the accessory dwelling unit that is aligned with the roof pitch of the primary dwelling unit. - c.
-A maximum of 18 feet on a lot with existing or proposed multifamily, multistory dwelling.

-4. Height of attached ADU shall be:
+A maximum of 18 feet on a lot with existing or proposed multifamily, multistory dwelling. - 4.
+Height of attached ADU shall be: - a.

-- a.
 A height of 25 feet for an ADU that is attached to a primary dwelling or height limit of primary dwelling unit, whichever is lower.
 ADUs may not exceed two stories. - 5.
 Size of detached ADU on lots of one (1) acre or more: - a.
-A maximum one thousand (1,000) square feet of gross floor area permitted.

-D. Exterior Access.

-- 1. ADUs and Junior ADUs shall have separate exterior access from the primary dwelling. - 2.
+A maximum one thousand (1,000) square feet of gross floor area permitted. - DF.
+Exterior Access.
+ADUs and Junior ADUs shall have separate exterior access from the primary dwelling. - 1.
+ADUs and Junior ADUs shall have separate exterior access from the primary dwelling. - 2.
 Junior ADUs that do not include a bathroom must include interior entry to the main dwelling structure in addition to separate exterior access.